* Orbital Sciences freighter on trail run to outpost

 NASA contributed $288 million toward Antares' and Cygnus'development and awarded Orbital Sciences a $1.9 billion contractfor eight station resupply missions, the first of which istargeted for December.

 The U.S. space agency also provided $396 million toprivately owned Space Exploration Technologies to help developthe Falcon 9 rocket and Dragon cargo ship.
-The company, known asSpaceX, holds a $1.5 billion NASA contract for 12 cargo runs tothe station, two of which already have been completed.
+The firm, known asSpaceX, holds a $1.5 billion NASA contract for 12 cargo runs tothe station, two of which already have been completed.

 - Orbital Sciences